 1773: THE FIRST PUBLISHED AFRICAN AMERICAN POET

 In 1761, a young girl from West Africa – who had been sold into slavery – was bought by the Wheatley family of Boston.
-Her new owners named her Phillis and, unusually for the time, taught her to read and write.
+She was named Phillis by her new owners and, unusually for the time, taught to read and write.

 Noticing Phillis’s appreciation of and aptitude for poetry, the family actively encouraged her vocation.
 When, in 1773, Phillis’s anthology Poems on Various Subjects, Religious and Moral was published in London (Boston publishers having declined to do so), the response was affirmative.
 “When we consider them as the productions of a young, untutored African, who wrote them after six months careful study of the English language,” trumpeted The London Magazine, “we cannot but suppress our admiration for talents so vigorous and lively.”

 1939: THE SUTTON HOO SHIP BURIAL IS DISCOVERED